 Now that we know that most women like some grooming doesn't give you a lot to work with.
 Should you be shaving?
 Are they interested in high-tech, advanced grooming techniques that you've never tried?
 There's a lot to consider, so we will break down some preferences in this section.
 We'll cover the most commonly discussed styles, and you can make your own decisions from there.

-All-natural is the inverse of women preferring grooming, so it's fairly obvious.
+Au naturel is basically French for wild bush.
+It's the inverse of women preferring grooming, so it's fairly obvious.
 If 80 to 90 percent of women want you to groom, then only 10 to 20 percent like a guy to keep things completely natural downstairs.
 It shouldn't be too surprising.
 There's an unshakable history about natural looks.
 Modern technology might cause trends to shift, but there will always be people who prefer sleeping outside, not having a cell phone, and members of the opposite sex who don't groom.

 We shouldn't make assumptions, but this same group of women might also like rugged mountain man beards, long hair on guys, and rough or dirty hands.
 We're guessing, but all of that feels right.